dotnet/core/release-notes/preview3-download.md

 ## Installation from a binary archive

 When using binary archives to install, we recommend the contents be extracted to /opt/dotnet and a symbolic link created for dotnet.
 If an earlier release of .NET Core is already installed, the directory and symbolic link may already exist.
+Ubuntu and Mint users should follow the instructions in the Ubuntu Installation section below.

 ```bash
 sudo mkdir -p /opt/dotnet